Harry Redknapp: Other roles

 In January 2016, Redknapp made a return to football as a director at Wimborne Town.
-In March 2016, he was named as a football advisor for Derby County until the end of the 2015–16 season.

 On 29 April 2016, it was announced that Redknapp was to join Australian side Central Coast Mariners as a football consultant.

 In October 2017, following his departure from Birmingham City, Redknapp briefly joined League Two club Yeovil Town in a voluntary advisory role to manager Darren Way.

 Since December 2020, Redknapp has been a Nexen Tire brand ambassador.

 On 8 February 2021, Redknapp returned to Bournemouth to advise caretaker manager Jonathan Woodgate, though was not officially involved.

-On 9 July 2021, Redknapp made a small cameo appearance in the popular British soap opera, EastEnders.
+On 9 July 2021, Redknapp made a small cameo appearance in the British soap opera, EastEnders.

 In 2024, Redknapp signed up to co-manage England's football team on Sunday 9 June for Soccer Aid 2024.
 The England team was captained by former lioness, Jill Scott, and the match was hosted at Stamford Bridge stadium against a World XI, with proceeds going to charity.